peterstansfeld/palavo/README.md

 Start both devices and hopefully you should see Hunter's demo appearing on the DVI monitor...
 I said it was fun.

-If you're wondering why Palavo uses 6-bit colour (RRGGBB), it's because when converting the VGA output to DVI, using the HSTX peripheral on the RP235x, the colours remain the same as the VGA output.
-This is due to each colour having the same number of bits, which is not the case with Hunter's and Bruce's 4-bit colour (RGGB).
+If you're wondering why Palavo uses 6-bit colour (RRGGBB), it's because when converting the VGA output to DVI, using the HSTX peripheral on the RP2350, the colours remain the same as the VGA output.
+This is due to each colour being made up of the same number of bits, which is not the case with Hunter's and Bruce's 4-bit colour (RGGB).
 To save SRAM used by the VGA driver each horizontal line consists of a maximum of two 6-bit colours.

 ## Configuration 2

 #### PALAVO_CONFIG=2

-The trouble with the original configuration (Configuration 0) is that we're using quite a few GPIO pins for the VGA_Out, Serial_TX, Serial_RX, and Infra_Red_RX.
+The trouble with Configuration 0 is that we're using quite a few GPIO pins for the VGA_Out, and optionally for Serial_TX, Serial_RX, and Infra_Red_RX.
 What if we wanted to capture 24 external inputs?
 We can't with a Pico 2.
 But we can with a board that uses the B variant of the RP2350.
-The RP2350B has 48 GPIO pins, and we only need 7 for VGA_Out, or 8 for DVI_Out.
-The slight incovenience with DVI_Out (using HSTX) is that it's fixed on pins GP12-GP19, whereas with VGA_Out we can put its 7 signals on whichever pins we like.
+The RP2350B has 48 GPIO pins, and we only need 7 or 8 for VGA_Out, or 8 for DVI_Out.
+The slight incovenience with DVI_Out (using HSTX) is that it's fixed on pins GP12-GP19, whereas with VGA_Out we can put its 8 outputs on whichever pins we like.
 Allow me introduce you to the [Pimoroni Pico LiPo 2 XL W](https://shop.pimoroni.com/products/pimoroni-pico-lipo-2-xl-w):

 ### Hardware